JoannaMacDev/JoannaMacDev.github.io/_posts/2019-06-02-The-Cell-Presenter.md

 }
 ```

-What is happening here is that we are maintaining a dictionary of presenters, keyed on a cell.
+What is happening here is that we are maintaining a dictionary of presenters, keyed on cells.

-Every time the table view retrieves a dequeued cell, it is passed to this cache, where we check whether there is already a presenter for that cell in the dictionary.
-If not, a new presenter is created, bound to its appropriate model and cell, then added to the dictionary; otherwise an existing presenter will be retrieved and its model will be reassigned to the item at the required index of the model.
+Every time the table view retrieves a dequeued cell, it is passed to this cache, where we check whether there is already an "active" presenter for that cell in the dictionary.
+If not, a new presenter is created, bound to its appropriate model and cell, then added to the dictionary; otherwise an existing presenter will be retrieved and its model will be reassigned the item at the required index of the model.

-So, there we have it, the CellPresenter, a mechanism for allowing us to manage interactions between items in a list and the cell that represent them, without having to put the code in either the table view controller or the cells.
+So, there we have it, the `CellPresenter`, a mechanism for allowing us to manage interactions between items in a list and the cell that represent them, without having to put the code in either the table view controller or the cells; and the `CellPresenterCache` to manage the recycling of presenters, in line with the table view's recycling of cells.

 Once the generic code is written and placed in a framework, the only "custom" code required for each specific table view, is for the model, the view (cell) and the presenter.